0xTamil/awesome-low-level/README.md

 Focus on memory from the programmer and operating-system perspective.

-- Memory addresses
+- Memory addresses, address spaces, virtual addresses, and physical addresses
-- Address spaces
-- Virtual addresses
-- Physical addresses
-- Virtual memory
+- Virtual memory, pages, page tables, memory mapping, and memory protection
-- Page tables
-- Memory pages
-- Memory protection
-- Memory mapping
-- Stack memory
-- Heap memory
-- Static/global memory
-- Code/text segment
-- Data segment
-- Memory layout
+- Stack, heap, static/global memory, code/text, and data segments
-- Memory allocation
+- Memory layout and memory allocation
 - Memory-mapped files

 > SRAM, DRAM, ROM, memory cells, and physical read/write circuits were covered in **1.8 Memory Circuits**.

 ### 2.4 Programming Fundamentals

-Learn the fundamental concepts required to write programs.
+Learn the programming concepts needed to work with systems software.

-- Variables
-- Constants
-- Data types
-- Operators
-- Expressions
-- Statements
-- Conditions
-- Boolean logic
-- Loops
-- Functions
-- Parameters
-- Return values
-- Scope
-- Lifetime
+- Variables, constants, data types, operators, expressions, and statements
+- Conditions, loops, functions, parameters, return values, scope, and lifetime
-- Recursion
+- Recursion and modular programming
-- Input/output
-- Error handling
+- Input/output and error handling
-- Modular programming

 ### 2.5 Compilation & Program Representation

 Understand how source code becomes an executable program.

-- Source code
+- Source code, preprocessing, compilation, assembly, and machine code
-- Preprocessing
-- Compilation
-- Assembly
-- Machine code
-- Object files
+- Object files, symbols, relocation, and linking
-- Symbols
-- Relocation
-- Linking
-- Static libraries
+- Static libraries and dynamic/shared libraries
-- Dynamic/shared libraries
-- Executable files
+- Executable files and program loaders
 - Debug information
-- Program loaders
-- ABI
-- Calling conventions
+- ABI and calling conventions

 ### 2.6 Operating System Fundamentals

 Learn how the operating system manages hardware and provides services to programs.

-- Operating systems
-- Kernel
-- User space
-- Kernel space
+- Operating systems, kernel, user space, and kernel space
-- Processes
-- Threads
-- Process creation
-- Process lifecycle
+- Processes, threads, process creation, and process lifecycle
-- Scheduling
-- Context switching
+- Scheduling and context switching
 - System calls
-- File systems
-- Files
-- File descriptors
+- File systems, files, file descriptors, and permissions
-- Permissions
 - Device drivers
-- Synchronization
-- Concurrency
-- Inter-process communication (IPC)
+- Synchronization, concurrency, and inter-process communication (IPC)

 ### 2.7 Input/Output & Hardware Interaction

-Understand how software communicates with devices and the operating system.
+Understand how software communicates with devices through the operating system and hardware interfaces.

-- Standard input
-- Standard output
-- Standard error
+- Standard input, standard output, standard error, and buffering
-- Files
-- File descriptors
+- File descriptors and device files
-- Buffering
-- Device files
 - Device drivers
-- Memory-mapped I/O
+- Memory-mapped I/O and port I/O
-- Port I/O
 - Direct Memory Access (DMA)
-- Interrupt-driven I/O
-- Blocking I/O
-- Non-blocking I/O
-- Asynchronous I/O
+- Interrupt-driven, blocking, non-blocking, and asynchronous I/O

-> Physical logic circuits and hardware interfaces were covered in **Electronics**.
-This section focuses on how software interacts with those interfaces.
+> Physical logic circuits and electronic hardware were covered in **Circuits & Electronics**.
+This section focuses on the **software and operating-system side of hardware interaction**.

 ### 2.8 Networking Fundamentals

 Learn how computers communicate with each other.

-- Network interfaces
-- MAC addresses
-- Ethernet
-- IP addresses
+- Network interfaces, MAC addresses, Ethernet, and IP addressing
-- IPv4
-- IPv6
-- Subnets
-- Routing
-- Ports
-- TCP
-- UDP
-- Packets
-- DNS
-- HTTP
+- IPv4, IPv6, subnets, and routing
-- HTTPS
+- Ports, TCP, UDP, packets, DNS, HTTP, and HTTPS
-- Sockets
-- Client/server model
+- Sockets and the client/server model
 - Basic network troubleshooting

 ### 2.9 Program Execution & Runtime

-Understand what happens when an executable is launched and runs.
+Understand what happens when a program is launched and runs.

-- Program vs process
-- Process creation
-- Process lifecycle
+- Programs and processes
-- Program loading
+- Program loading and address-space initialization
-- Address-space initialization
-- Stack initialization
+- Stack and heap initialization
-- Heap initialization
-- Function calls
-- Call stack
-- Stack frames
-- Calling conventions
+- Function calls, call stacks, stack frames, and calling conventions
-- Runtime environment
+- Runtime environment and environment variables
-- Environment variables
-- Exit codes
+- Exit codes and signals
-- Shared libraries
+- Shared libraries and dynamic linking
-- Dynamic linking
-- Signals
 - Thread execution

-### 2.10 Command Line & System Tools

-Become comfortable interacting directly with the operating system.

-- Shell
-- Terminal
-- Filesystem navigation
-- Files and directories
-- Processes
-- Environment variables
-- Permissions
-- Compilers
-- Linkers
-- Build systems
-- Package managers
-- Debuggers
-- Binary inspection tools
-- System monitoring tools
-- Profiling tools
-- Version control

-### 2.11 Debugging

-Learn how to investigate what a program is actually doing.

-- Compile-time errors
-- Linker errors
-- Runtime errors
-- Logic errors
-- Assertions
-- Breakpoints
-- Stepping
-- Call stacks
-- Stack frames
-- Registers
-- Memory inspection
-- Watchpoints
-- Logging
-- Tracing
-- Core dumps
-- Debug symbols
-- Static analysis
-- Dynamic analysis
-- Profiling

-### 2.12 Computer Security

-Learn the fundamental security concepts needed for low-level and systems programming.

-- Privilege levels
-- User/kernel separation
-- Permissions
-- Access control
-- Memory protection
-- Memory safety
-- Invalid memory access
-- Buffer overflows
-- Use-after-free
-- Integer overflow
-- Address Space Layout Randomization (ASLR)
-- DEP/NX
-- Stack protection
-- Sandboxing
-- Secure coding fundamentals

-> Security vulnerabilities involving memory and C will become easier to understand after completing the **C & Memory** section.

 ---